-16.1 (a) The Secretary of the Senate shall provide a reasonable number of spaces on the Senate floor and in the Senate gallery for individuals and organizations with credentials and passes issued under this rule.
+9.12 16.1 (a) The Secretary of the Senate shall provide a reasonable number of spaces on 9.13 the Senate floor and in the Senate gallery for individuals and organizations with credentials 9.14 and passes issued under this rule.

-The Sergeant at Arms may not issue credentials or day passes under this rule to political organizations.
-For the purposes of this rule, "political organization" means an organization owned or controlled by a registered lobbyist, a political party, or any party organization.
+(b) The Sergeant at Arms may not issue credentials or day passes under this rule to political organizations or to individuals affiliated with a political organization.
+For the purposes of this rule, "political organization" means an organization owned or controlled by a registered lobbyist, a political caucus, a political party, or any party organization and "individuals affiliated with a political organization" means an individual who, during the preceding 24 months, has been employed by or received any compensation from a political organization.

-- (b) Due to the limited space available for organizations or individuals providing news coverage of the Senate, the Senate finds that there is a compelling public interest in limiting credentials issued under this rule to organizations or individuals who demonstrate that they provide regular news coverage of the legislature.
-For session credentials, an organization or individual must submit an application to the Sergeant at Arms.
-The Sergeant at Arms must review the application and approve or reject it within 14 days after receipt.
-Upon the request of the Sergeant at Arms, an applicant for credentials must provide evidence of the applicant's activities in providing regular news coverage of the legislature.
+(c) Due to the limited space available for organizations or individuals providing news 9.21 coverage of the Senate, the Senate finds that there is a compelling public interest in limiting 9.22 9.23 credentials issued under this rule to organizations or individuals who demonstrate that they provide regular news coverage of the legislature.
+For session credentials, an organization or 9.24 individual must submit an application to the Sergeant at Arms.
+The Sergeant at Arms must review 9.25 the application and approve or reject it within 14 days after receipt.
+Upon the request of the 9.26 Sergeant at Arms, an applicant for credentials must provide evidence of the applicant's activities 9.27 9.28 in providing regular news coverage of the legislature.
 Evidence of regular news coverage must include examples of news coverage of legislative matters produced by the applicant.
-The examples must include written, video, or audio coverage written or recorded in the past year, and a description of how they were publicly distributed.
-Any opinion expressed in the examples is not subject to review under this rule at any time. - (c) If an application is rejected, the Sergeant at Arms must state the reason for the rejection in writing and notify the applicant, the Secretary of the Senate, the Majority Leader, and the Minority Leader in writing.
+The 9.29 examples must include written, video, or audio coverage written or recorded in the past year, and 9.30 a description of how they were publicly distributed.
+Any opinion expressed in the examples is not 9.31 subject to review under this rule at any time.
+9.32

+- (d) If an application is rejected, the Sergeant at Arms must state the reason for the rejection in writing and notify the applicant, the Secretary of the Senate, the Majority Leader, and the - 10.3 Minority Leader in writing.